kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** Continue doing front-end-work on my Laravel/React Bookmark App.
 Maybe also follow some of the Gatsby tutorials.

 **Link to work:** [DrifterCode.com](https://driftercode.com)

+### Day 15: October 19th, 2018

+#####

+**Today's Progress:** Decided to make my restaurant app based on an HTML template and I bought one.
+I also went trough 1-6 of the 8 steps in the Gatsby tutorial and I am really impressed.
+This tool is amazing and I have decided to restart the restaurant project for a third time and do it with Gatsby.
+It was just the tool I really wished for.
+The tutorial also gave me my first feel for GraphQL, and now I get why this is so popular.

+**Thoughts:** GraphQL is almost like sending a MySQL query directly from the front end instead of creating a REST API.
+This is true progress.
+Why should it be any other way?

+**Plans for tomorrow:** Will Finish GraphQL tutorial and start porting the HTML template to a Gatsby Project.